Double Fine: Double Fine Presents

-Events
+Day of the Devs

-Double Fine and iam8bit host an annual free festival, Day of the Devs, in San Francisco with food, drink, and playable demos of unreleased indie games since 2012.
+In 2012, Double Fine and iam8bit founded Day of the Devs, where they host an annual free festival in San Francisco with food, drink, and playable demos of unreleased indie games since 2012.
+Since 2021, they have partnered with Geoff Keighley's Summer Game Fest and Game Awards, to produce virtual showcases that run after each event, provided a platform for indie developers and teams to showcase their games to a broader audience.

 Double Fine Comics

 Double Fine Comics is a webcomics collective supported by Double Fine Productions.
 Each comic varies in style and tone, but they all reflect the eclectic humor found in the Double-Fine produced game Psychonauts.
 The webcomics were published in Adobe Flash format on the company website under the heading 'Comics'.

 Double Fine Action Comics

 Scott Campbell (also known as Scott C.) created a comic called Double Fine Action Comics.
 It follows the adventures of Two-Headed Baby (the Double Fine Productions logo), a strongman, and a knight.
 Other characters, such as two astronauts named Captain and Thompson, have been introduced as the comic has progressed.
 Many characters such as a mummy, a frogman and a naked ogre have been briefly featured, usually during a quest or some other type of adventure.
 At the top of most strips is a small, usually completely unrelated drawing.
 These small drawings sometimes have a title, such as "Mysterious Happiness!".
 The strip celebrated its 400th comic in December 2006.
 In August 2011, Scott implied the end of the comic with the deflation of 2HB and the solemn acceptance of both Knight and Strongman.
 The comic was resurrected in May 2012, before it returned to hiatus status a few months later.

 In 2008, the first 300 comics were combined into a trade paperback called Double Fine Action Comics by Scott C (Volume 1).
 This volume includes a foreword by Tim Schafer.

 In 2013, 200 more comics were combined into another trade paperback called Double Fine Action Comics by Scott C (Volume 2).
 This volume contains a foreword by Erik Wolpaw.